 08 of 08

-There, wasn't that easy?
-Now that you've transformed that weird bulbous thing into a nice straight flat thing, you're ready to slice and dice it any way you like.
+Now that you've transformed that bulbous fruit into a nice straight flat shape, you're ready to slice and dice it any way you like.